Format: Live Online

 The training is geared to non-metallurgists working in the metals supply chain and provides practical knowledge.
 Understanding the concepts covered and learning basic metallurgy terminology is important for having productive conversations with mills and customers.
 It is also helpful for working through quality problems.

-Presented over three days for a total of six to ten hours of content, the sessions consist of lecture, discussion, and question and answer exercises.
+Presented over three days for a total of eight to twelve hours of content, the sessions consist of lecture, discussion, and question and answer exercises.
 Concepts covered include:

 - How metal properties are influenced by alloy composition and processes such as cold working, hot working, and heat treating.